-Part of the Lomond upholstery range, the Lomond stripe collection consists of seven shades of quality upholstery fabric.
-The colours are designed to mix and match with the plain and check Lomond version of the fabric.
-Subtle and subdued shades of grey, blue, teal and beige, ready to add to a colour scheme or blend with on trend neutral interiors.
+The Lomond upholstery range consists of seven shades of quality upholstery fabric.
+The colours are designed to mix and match with the plain and check versions of the fabric.

-Made from a high quality polyester blend, lomond upholstery fabric is also designed to be fire retardant.
-Its a legal requirement for upholstery fabric to meet British Safety Standards.
-Whether its being used in a nursing home, a cafe, a shop, an office or restaurant, all these are spaces are for public use and must therefore adhered to official guidelines.
+Made from a high quality polyester blend, Lomond upholstery is designed to be fire retardant.
+It Is a legal requirement for upholstery fabric to meet British Safety Standards.

-Pebble lomond is the ideal shade to go for if you want true balance in your neutral decor.
-Not too warm or too much on the cool side of the spectrum.
-It combines two a neutral shades for the backdrop, one slightly cooler than the other to create a neutral tone of warm wheat.
+Pebble lomond is the ideal shade if you want balance in your neutral decor.
+It combines two neutral shades for the backdrop.
 This could also be described as light taupe or cool beige.
-Either way, it will certainly work with the current popular trend of neutral tones and textured fabrics.
-As with many of the thick yarn used in the Lomond range, the fibres are blended in different shades which creates a mottled look when viewed close up.
-The warm grey in this weave is actually made using a pale stone like beige mixed with a slightly cooler grey to make one yarn bundle, the other mixes a pale oatmeal shade with a pale coffee colour.
-This in turn, creates a visual texture as well as a soft touch fabric.
+Therefore, it will certainly work with the current trend of neutral tones and textured fabrics.
+Many of the thick yarn used in the Lomond range are blended in different shades, which creates a mottled look.
+This in turn, creates a visual texture, as well as a soft touch fabric.
 The stripes use black, white, oat, and a stone grey to add to the detail.
 Altogether this variation combines to make a great addition to any neutral themed interior.

 Twilight uses a cool mid grey and soft mid blue for their background blend.
-This produces a more defined miniature check effect than some of the other varieties.
-The lines that are woven through use silver grey, white and black to produce a smart upholstery fabric which would look good in formal surroundings such as offices.
+Hence a more defined miniature check effect.
+The woven lines use silver grey, white and black to which as a reult creates smart upholstery.
+This fabric would look good in formal surroundings such as offices.

 If you like your neutral shades on the warmer side, this one’s for you.
 A blend of shades that conjure up delicious ideas of toasted coconut, cappuccino, almond, oatmeal, golden wheat and a touch of chocolate.
 You could indulge yourself by adding more creamy and shades and the odd milk chocolate accent to create an interior design perfect for a dining room or a kitchen diner.